 Tezos Cryptocurrency Founders Settle With Investors for $25 Million

-SAN FRANCISCO (CN) – Co-founders of the blockchain platform Tezos moved Friday to settle a raft of lawsuits from dissatisfied investors for $25 million.
+SAN FRANCISCO (CN) – Investors dissatisfied with the blockchain platform Tezos moved Friday to settle a raft of lawsuits against the company and its co-founders for $25 million.

 The money purports to resolve all pending litigation against Arthur and Kathleen Breitman, their company Dynamic Ledger Solutions, and Tezos Stiftung (Tezos Foundation), a Switzerland-based nonprofit that controls the money.